kihiukiragu/helpers/linux/debian/README.md

        4. (Recommended) Secure user postgres - TBD
        5. (Recommended) Improve postgres performance - TBD
      - Uninstall PostgreSQL (adjust version number if different from 15):
+       > [!WARNING]
+       > This will delete all your databases running on the version you delete.
+Be careful with this!
        ```
        apt remove --purge postgresql-15
        ```